 Driving down the gravel road leading up to Boen Gård we quickly realized that this was more than just a farm.
 It’s like a manor in the countryside.
 For anyone who reads up a bit on the history of Boen Gård, that shouldn’t come as a surprise.
 The land used to be the King’s property until the 1600s before it was sold to a nobleman.
 The current main building was erected in the 1800s.
 For many years, the river that runs past the farm was a popular spot for salmon fishing by wealthy English lords, and the manor was used by the upper class in Kristiansand as a summer estate.

 It was raining when we arrived, still driving the Tesla Model S that brought us to Engø Gård the previous day.
 The electrical car was at that point badly in need of power since we had managed to miss the only Supercharger spot on the way.
-One of the owners of the farm today, Johan Olsen, welcomed us and helped us find and outlet to charge overnight.
+One of the owners of the farm today, Johan Olsen, welcomed us and helped us find an outlet to charge overnight.
 Problem solved!
 He guided us into the apartment where we were going to spend the night.

 – This is the old servant’s house, Olsen explained.